datahub-project/datahub/metadata-ingestion/README.md

    ```
 3. Configure `inlets` and `outlets` for your Airflow operators.
 For reference, look at the sample DAG in [`lineage_backend_demo.py`](./examples/airflow/lineage_backend_demo.py).
 4. [optional] Learn more about [Airflow lineage](https://airflow.apache.org/docs/apache-airflow/stable/lineage.html), including shorthand notation and some automation.

+### Emitting lineage via a separate operator

+Take a look at this sample DAG:

+- [`lineage_emission_dag.py`](./examples/airflow/lineage_emission_dag.py) - emits lineage using the DatahubEmitterOperator.

+In order to use this example, you must first configure the Datahub hook.
+Like in ingestion, we support a Datahub REST hook and a Kafka-based hook.
+See step 1 above for details.

 ## Developing